mazogbonna5/azure-portfolio/README.md

 # Azure Resource Management Project

-This project is based on the Microsoft Learn guided project **"Update and Maintain Azure Resources"**.
+This project is based on the Microsoft Learn project **"Update and Maintain Azure Resources"**.
 It demonstrates how to manage and maintain core Azure resources, including virtual networks, virtual machines, and storage accounts.

 ---